AdKats/AdKats/README.md

     </li>
     <li>
         <b>Orchestration and Server List Management.</b>
-        Server reserved slots, server spectator slots, and autobalancer whitelising through MULTIBalancer can all be automatically done through the AdKats user list.
+        Server reserved slots, server spectator slots, autobalancer whitelising through MULTIBalancer, ping kick whitelists, and several others can all be automatically handled through the AdKats user list and orchestration commands.
     </li>
     <li>
         <b>Admin Assistants.</b>
         When fully used this can turn your regular playerbase into a human autoadmin.
-Trusted players based on admin interaction can fill the gaps normal autoadmins cannot, utilizing the report system, and keeping your server under control even when admins are offline.
+Trusted players can fill the gaps normal autoadmins don't see, utilizing the report system, and keeping your server under control even when admins are offline.
     </li>
     <li>
         <b>BF3/BF4 "Hacker-Checker" with Whitelist.</b>
-        BF3Stats and BF4Stats are internally used to pull player information, and can be enabled for hacker-checking with a couple clicks.
+        BF3Stats and BF4Stats are internally used to pull player information, and can be enabled for for automatic cheat/hack detection with a couple clicks.
         Please read documentation before enabling.
     </li>
     <li>